Sermon: The Ninth Commandment

 As I mentioned before, the deception is being done to manipulate, to control the direction that the person does not want to see it go in.

-Proverbs 26:23 Burning lips and a wicked heart are like a potsherd covered with silver dross.
+Proverbs 26:23 Fervent lips with a wicked heart are like a earthenware covered with silver dross.

-Proverbs 26:25-26 When he speaks fair, believe him not: for there are seven abominations in his heart.
-Whose hatred is covered by deceit, his wickedness shall be shown before the whole congregation.
+Proverbs 26:25-26 When he speaks kindly, do not believe him, for there are seven abominations in his heart; though his hatred is covered by deceit, his wickedness will be revealed before the assembly.

 That is pretty plain.
 God is saying a person who lies is doing it out of hatred.
 Sometimes we think that we are trying to control a situation and we are trying not to hurt somebody.
 God is saying it would be better to tell the truth or to say nothing at all, than it would be to give an answer that is a lie.